TheOceanCleanup/LabelAPI/full_flow_examples.md

 # Create imageset

-First we create a new image set.
+Lets start with creating a new image set.

 ```
 body = {